-- The listing requirement refers to the product safety standard for energy storage systems, UL 9540, but does not define it.
+- The listing requirement refers to the product safety standard for energy storage systems, UL 9540.
+But once again, as in the 2018 IRC, the code does not define UL 9540.

-SEAC’s informational bulletin on Residential Energy Storage Systems Under 2018 International Residential Code (IRC) seeks to provide clarity for system designers and installers.
+SEAC’s informational bulletin on Residential Energy Storage Systems Under 2021 International Residential Code (IRC) seeks to provide clarity for system designers and installers.
 We published the document in November 2021.
-We encourage you to consider additional guidance in the 2021 IRC and have also published an informational bulletin for the code’s 2021 edition.

 SEAC makes this information publicly accessible to anyone who fills in the download form on this page.
 Your privacy is important to us.
 We do not sell or share your personal data.